Tributes roll in for inventor of cassette tape and his global impact

 Ottens was head of the product development department at Philips in the 1960s when his team there developed the cassette tape.
 Rather than relying on a clunky and larger reel-to-reel system, like other recorders of the time, Ottens’s compact recorder and corresponding tape versions did not require laborious hand reeling.

-“The cassette tape was invented out of irritation about the existing tape recorder, it’s that simple,” he later said, according to The Guardian.
+“The cassette tape was invented out of irritation about the existing tape recorder, it’s that simple,” he later said, according to the Guardian.

-The novel product was patented In 1963 and unveiled at the Berlin Radio electronics fair.
+The novel product was patented in 1963 and unveiled at the Berlin Radio electronics fair.
 The cassette quickly took off in Japan, home of Philips’s competitor Sony.
 It soon became a worldwide hit, having tapped into demand for a decentralized way to create and access mass media.

 During the cassette tape’s heyday — before it was dethroned by the CD, which Ottens’s team also helped develop — the format was a mainstay of every audiophile, from professional musicians to teenagers.
-By cutting out the need for records and related companies, the format enabled individuals to make, share, and listen to their own choice of music.
+By cutting out the need for records and related companies, the format enabled individuals to make, share and listen to their choices of music.
 Cassettes in some cases also radically influenced politics.
 In the lead-up to the Iranian revolution, the then-exiled Ayatollah Khomeini built up his following through sermons secretly shared on them.

 For some communities, cassettes never went away.
 In recent years, the compact tapes have made a comeback among some musicians.
 They make sure they have a pencil handy.